julian10m/julian10m.github.io/_posts/2021-03-13-Maximum-Likelihood-Estimation-Bayesian-Estimation.md

 $$\hat{\theta} = \underset{\theta}{\operatorname{arg max}}P_{\mathcal{X}}(X, \theta)$$

 The question that MLE answers then can be put as "given that we have this dataset $X$, for which value of $\theta$ would it have been more likely to actually observe $X$?".
-When the parameters in the formula we proposed take the values of $\hat{\theta}(X)$, then odds of this event are maximized.
+When the parameters in the formula we proposed take the values of $\hat{\theta}$, then odds of this event are maximized.

 To find $\hat{\theta}$, in the cases that $P_{\mathcal{X}}(X, \theta)$ is a differentiable function, we can simply look for